NealMatta/udemy-react-2023-playground/10 Advanced State Management with Context useReducer/notes.md

 # 170 - What happens when Context Values Change?

 -   When a component That uses context changes, then the component gets re-executed.
 Similar to how state is used

+# 173 - useReducer

+-   Bare bones, it's a function that reduces one or more complex values to a simpler one
+-   It's primarily used when you have a lot of state to manage.
+Otherwise, it adds extra steps
+-   I guess use reducer is nicer in the sense that it helps me manage complex.
+They changes in a single place, so it becomes easier to debug the application.